JSTOR-Labs/plant-humanities/docs/cinnamon/README.md

 Local grievances about the VOC policy for _chenas_, combined with extortion of peelers by Sinhalese and Dutch officials, exploded in 1760.
 Backed by the king of Kandy, the peelers rebelled, leading to a war that lasted until 1766.
 The war may have caused the Dutch to rethink their approach for cinnamon production.
 Starting in 1769, governor Iman Willem Falck (in office 1765-1785) began to experiment with 'cinnamon gardens' (_kaneeltuinen_), which amounted to nothing less than a succesful colonial plantation mechanism.
 By the end of his governorship, there were 24 million cinnamon trees growing in gardens, which increased to 609 million trees (!) by 1794.[^ref12] The success was short-lived, however.
 When the British took over control of the Dutch terittories on Sri Lanka in 1796, they failed to maintain the success of the cinnamon plantation economy.
 Calls for free trade and better working conditions for peelers, high export duties, and competition of cheaper _cassia_ cinnamon from Java finally led to reforms in 1833.
 But the measures came too late and were counterproductive: Britain sold many plantations to private owners, who switched to coffee and tea production, thus ending the success of cinnamon production for years to come.[^ref13]
 <param ve-image
 	title="'Map of the cinnamon gardens with their main roads in the district of Kaliture.'
-This anonymous, eighteenth-century map shows 70 cinnamon gardens located immedialtely douth of Colombo, between " attribution="Nationaal Archief, The Hague, 4.VEL 'Inventaris van de verzameling buitenlandse kaarten Leupe, 1584-1865', inv.no.
+This anonymous, eighteenth-century map shows 70 cinnamon gardens located immedialtely douth of Colombo, between Kaliture (present-day Kalutara) and " attribution="Nationaal Archief, The Hague, 4.VEL 'Inventaris van de verzameling buitenlandse kaarten Leupe, 1584-1865', inv.no.
 935 'Kaart van de Salpittie Korls Kanneeltuynen, met dies Hoofdwegens, geleegen in het district Kaliture'." url="NL-HaNA_4.VEL_935-groot.jpg"
 	region="2226,1064,839,630">